jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.md

 move the origin to that location.
 4) "Move Origin to <0,0,0> World Coordinates" If you want to align the origin with the world coordinates click this button and then manually move it to where you want it to be!
-5) "Round Origin to Nearest .25" If you want your origin to align to the snapping grid of picoCAD press this button and it will align it to the nearest location without moving your vertices.
+5) "Round Origin to Nearest X" If you want your origin to align to the snapping grid of picoCAD press this button and it will align it to the nearest multiple of the value in the textbox without moving your vertices.

 And finally there's a back button to return to the main tool menu!